AdaCore/ada_coding_standards/source/guidelines/dynamic_storage_management/dyn01_common_high_integrity_restrictions.rst

 The first three restrictions prevent problematic usage that, for example, may cause un-reclaimed (and unreclaimable) storage.
 The last restriction ensures any storage allocated by the compiler at run-time for representing objects is reclaimed at once.
 (That restriction does not apply to objects created by allocators in the application.)

-"""""""
-Notes
-"""""""

-The compiler will detect violations of the first three restrictions.
-Note that GNATcheck can detect violations in addition to the compiler.

-The fourth restriction is a directive for implementation behavior, not subject to source-based violation detection.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""